Get help finding somewhere to live if you’re 16 or 17 and have nowhere to stay.

 If you’re aged 16 or 17 the social services department at your council can help you.

 Social services should find you a temporary place to stay while they work out what help you need.
 They'll check to see if you can return home but can’t force you to go back if you don’t feel safe there.

 They can give you support and find you somewhere to stay if:

 - you can't return home and have nowhere else to live

 - you’re staying with friends or another family and have been asked to leave

 - your home is unsafe for you (for example, because you're at risk of violence or abuse)

-If you apply to the council's housing department
+If you go to the council's housing department

-You may be offered a place in a:
+The council may offer you a place in a: